Generic Name: insulin lispro protamine 50% and insulin lispro 50%

 - properly labeled to warn of hazardous waste inside the container.

-- The HUMALOG Mix50/50 Pen you are using should be thrown away after 10 days, even if it still has insulin left in it.
+- Throw away the HUMALOG Mix50/50 Pen you are using after 10 days, even if it still has insulin left in it.

 - Do not use your Pen if any part looks broken or damaged.